AdamWu1979/qMRI_efficiency/README.md

 # qMRI efficiency

-This repo contains the code necessary to reproduce the results published in the paper "An intrinsic efficiency measure for quantitative MRI applicable to transient and steady-state sequences", submitted to MRM (link will be made available to a pre-print).
+This repo contains the code necessary to reproduce the results published in the paper "An intrinsic efficiency measure for quantitative MRI applicable to transient and steady-state sequences", submitted to MRM and made available as a [pre-print on arXiv](https://arxiv.org/abs/2005.02876).
 The code is divided in several sub-folders, which contain the relevant scripts/functions for each topic.
 Separately, several auxiliary functions are given in the `/library` sub-folder.
 Please add this to your Matlab path.
 Moreover, .mat files are provided as a release.
 This code is distributed under the MIT licence.
 If you find it useful please cite the publication once available.